Brinda Somaya is Principal Architect & Managing Director of Somaya & Kalappa Consultants (SNK), based in Mumbai, India.

 She was a member of the Committee of Environmental Impact Assessment of New Construction Projects for the Indian Ministry of Environment & Forests; a member of the Mumbai Urban Heritage Conservation Committee; a member of the board of the International Archives of Women in Architecture (USA); and is a founding trustee of the HECAR Foundation.
 She is also a member of the National Advisory Board of NCSHS (National Centre for Safety of Heritage Structures) and a member of the Council of Architecture Committee to Review the Profession & Education of Architecture in India.

-She was a keynote speaker at the 4th International LafargeHolcim Forum on “Economy of Sustainable Construction” held at the IIT Bombay, Mumbai in 2013 and was a member of the LafargeHolcim Awards jury for region Asia Pacific in 2014.
+She was a keynote speaker at the 4th International LafargeHolcim Forum on “Economy of Sustainable Construction” held at the IIT Bombay, Mumbai (2013); and was a member of the LafargeHolcim Awards jury for region Asia Pacific (2014) and the Global LafargeHolcim Awards jury (2018 & 2021).